 Often depression and an anxiety disorder can be treated similarly.
 In many cases, therapy can be tailored to an individual so that it works to reduce the symptoms of both disorders.

 Several forms of psychotherapy are effective.
 Of these, cognitive-behavioral therapy (CBT) works to replace negative and unproductive thought patterns with more realistic and useful ones.
 These treatments focus on taking specific steps to overcome anxiety and depression.
 Treatment often involves facing one’s fears as part of the pathway to recovery.
 Interpersonal therapy and problem-solving therapy are also effective.

-Medications can also be useful.
+Medications such as cbd vape juice can also be useful.
 Symptoms of depression and anxiety disorders often occur together, and research shows that both respond to treatment with selective serotonin reuptake inhibitor (SSRI) and serotonin norepinephrine reuptake inhibitor (SNRI) medications.

 Other medications may be used if an SSRI or SNRI does not provide adequate improvement.
 For people with severe symptoms or functional limitations, psychotherapy and medication treatment may be combined.

 - Try relaxation techniques, meditation, and breathing exercises.